getodk/docs/shared-src/docs-tech-guide.rst

 The next time you work
 ----------------------

-We hope that contributing to ODK Docs is a rewarding experience and that you'll want to keep going.
+We hope that contributing to ODK-X Docs is a rewarding experience and that you'll want to keep going.
 Each time you start work on a new issue the process is the same as outline above.